pkolomeitsev/docker-prelude/README.md

 ```
 > :warning: Please take care about nginx host **.conf** files as usually they contain errors and service just can't start

+> :warning: Common issue is that nginx could not find host in upstream, because of PHP docker service with that "name" is not running

 php
 ---
 ```bash